nathom/audioconvert/README.md

    for the interactive mode.

-5. Now the program will split cue files, convert everything to ALAC and sort it out in the Music app!
+5. Now the program will split cue files, convert everything to ALAC and sort it out in the Music app 😐

 ### Usage of converter